Japan City Guides: Koyasan

 Koyasan is an approximately 90 minute train journey from Osaka Namba Station by Nankai Koya Line to Gokurakubashi Station and then cable car to Koyasan.

-From Wakayama take the JR Wakayama Line to Hashimoto, then change to the Nankai Koya Line.
-From Kyoto and Kobe it is quicker to go via Namba.
-There are Kintetsu Line trains to Namba Station from Nagoya taking 2 hours or take the shinkansen to Shin-Osaka Station (50 minutes) and then change to the subway for connections south to Namba.
+From Wakayama to Koyasan take the JR Wakayama Line to Hashimoto, then change to the Nankai Koya Line.
+From Kyoto and Kobe to Koyasan it is quicker to go via Namba Station in Osaka.
+There are Kintetsu Line trains to Namba Station from Nagoya taking 2 hours or take the shinkansen to Shin-Osaka Station (50 minutes) and then change to the Midosuji subway line for connections south to Namba.

 There are local bus services from the cable car station to Ichi-no-hashi.
-Bicycle hire is another option for getting around and can be rented from the Koyasan Tourist Office.
+Bicycle hire in Koyasan is another option for getting around and can be rented from the Koyasan Tourist Office.